 The key to success is repetition.
 So keep in mind, if you repeat an action 25 – 30 times, it gets committed to muscle memory, and then you just begin doing it automatically.
 This is not a matter of technical ability, it’s simply perseverance.
 Everyone, regardless of visual acuity, experiences the learning curve.

 For VoiceOver users, the curve is a bit steeper, but (take it from one who knows) the conquest is even sweeter!
 You’ll need to begin practicing the VoiceOver gestures that navigate the screen.
 Again, it’s all about practice, the more you touch the screen the better you become.
-More on this on from an OE Patients article, VoiceOver Gestures.
+For your reference, here’s the list of VoiceOver Gestures.